-In August 2018, the NCUA proposed amendments to the 2015 risk-based capital rule, including changes to the definition of a complex credit union and a delay of the effective date by one year, to January 1, 2020.
-The proposal amends the definition of a “complex” credit union for risk-based capital purposes by increasing the threshold level for coverage from $100 million to $500 million.
+In August 2018, the NCUA proposed amendments to the 2015 risk-based capital (RBC) rule, including changes to the definition of a complex credit union and a delay of the effective date by one year, to January 1, 2020.
+The proposal amended the definition of a “complex” credit union for risk-based capital purposes by increasing the threshold level for coverage from $100 million to $500 million.
 At the NCUA Board’s October 2018 meeting, Chairman McWatters and Board Member Metsger voted to finalize the rule.
 NAFCU thanked the NCUA Board for revisiting the rule, but emphasized that statutory changes are required to provide credit unions with a modern capital regime, and that the risk-based capital rule should be significantly revised or withdrawn prior to its implementation date (full comments here).

 Capital Planning and Stress Testing

 On April 25, 2018, the NCUA published a final rule amending Part 702 of its regulations to provide covered credit unions (i.e., those with $10 billion or more in total assets) with a more flexible framework for meeting capital planning and stress testing requirements as they grow.
 NAFCU has prepared a Final Regulation that analyzes the new rule.